cmahnke/911tv/README.md

   * GLVSN does't seem to be working

 ### Long term
-* Data preprocessing
-  * GLVSN does't seem to be working
 * Migrate to [TypeScript](https://www.typescriptlang.org/)
 * CRT effect, [see](https://babylonjs.medium.com/retro-crt-shader-a-post-processing-effect-study-1cb3f783afbc) and [Codepen](https://codepen.io/Mobius1/pen/zZpoXj)
 * Check if video can be projected on a sphere using ThreeJS, see [WebGL examples](https://threejs.org/examples/?q=video#webgl_materials_video) or [VideoTexture](https://threejs.org/docs/#api/en/textures/VideoTexture)
 * Bezel of TV set can be slimmer
-* Electron App
 * Data preprocessing
   * Multiple sub pages (manually split)
   * check if generated sub pages are needed